-ACT: appropriate comparator therapy; DMARD: disease-modifying antirheumatic drug; G-BA: Federal Joint Committee; MTX: methotrexate; NSAID: nonsteroidal anti-inflammatory drug b.
-According to the G-BA, it is assumed that the patients covered by the therapeutic indication are not (no longer) eligible for (symptomatic) treatment with nonsteroidal anti-inflammatory drugs (NSAIDs) and/or glucocorticoids alone.
+ACT: appropriate comparator therapy; DMARD: disease-modifying antirheumatic drug; G-BA: Federal Joint Committee; NSAID: nonsteroidal anti-inflammatory drug b.
+According to the G-BA, it is assumed that the patients covered by the therapeutic indication are not (no longer) eligible for (symptomatic) treatment with NSAIDs and/or glucocorticoids alone.
 The use of glucocorticoids (systemic and/or intra-articular) should be possible as part of a relapse therapy.